What was the challenge?

 What did we do?

-The Office of Evaluation Sciences (OES) and Treasury collaborated in redesigning emails that encourage timely submission of spending reports.
-OES tested two email changes against the business-as-usual version: 1) including a peer comparison; and 2) including information on how submitting is quick and easy.
+We collaborated with Treasury to redesign emails that encourage timely submission of spending reports.
+We evaluated two email changes against the business-as-usual version: 1) including a peer comparison; and 2) including information on how submitting is quick and easy.
 The peer comparison message noted that 97% of SLFRF recipients with a prior reporting deadline submitted their reports on time.
 The quick and easy message stated that submitting should take less than 30 minutes and that there are resources available to help recipients.

 What did we learn?